fkaduk/kobodeck/README.md

 - Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API
-- Add functionality to enable fetching archived articles
+- Add option to fetch archived articles
-- Add functionality to fetch favorites only
+- Add option to fetch favorites only